 With the emergence of the UN Sustainable Development Goals (SDGs), science advice is now more than ever seen as an impetus to enhance synergies and balance trade-offs among the goals.
 However, the rise in populism and loss of trust in institutions across countries – the so-called “post-truth era” – has made both the demand and supply of scientific evidence challenging.

-I have summarised the speeches and discussions, including my thoughts on the various sessions of the conference under three themes shown below:
+I have summarised the speeches and discussions.
+This includes my thoughts on the various sessions of the conference under 3 themes (shown below):

 Firstly, the need to enhance the capacity of researchers.
 This should include the provision of funds for research, and also, a comprehensive policy for science to create the environment for independent scientific research.
 Regular training and capacity building programs should, also, be organised for researchers at different levels.